4WD MODIFICATIONS – SUSPENSION & BRAKES

 Raising independent-suspension front ends is fraught with difficulty and often results in misaligned wheels and excessive suspension component wear.
-Ironman’s new upper control arms promise to remedy that situation.
+Replacement upper control arms promise to remedy that situation.

 Heavily loaded utes are common sights on bush roads and tracks.
 Braking power could do with an improvement we’ve reckoned for some time and Pedders agrees with us.

 Many of us are familiar with the design of off-road-race shock absorbers, with their external ‘bypass’ tubes.
 ARB’s BP-51 bypass dampers use the same principle, but with internal bypass technology.
 They’re vehicle-specific and new models are being added periodically.

 We asked the Australian Koni distributors, Toperformance Products, for a set of dampers to test on our LandCruiser 75 Series, but they refused, so we’ve used OTA Team vehicles for the purpose.

 At Outback Travel Australia we’re big fans of monotube shock absorbers.
 All our testing over the past 20 years shows that they have better bump and rebound control than twin-tube types, run cooler and fade less.